New to Orienteering?

 The QO Forest League, or QOFL - our main series of events usually in forest areas.
 All are colour coded with courses from white to blue.
 Suitable for all from novices to experts, and children to experienced adults.
 Plenty of advice available.
 The league runs from Autumn through to Spring.

-The Galoppen - similar to a QOFL but this is part of a regional league and hence draws a bigger attendance.
+South West League (SWOL) - similar to a QOFL but this is part of a regional league and hence draws a bigger attendance.
 Colour coded courses from white to brown.
 Still suitable for all from novices to experts.

 Club championship - an annual competition is held to find the club champion.
 Usually a score event with an age handicap applied to give everyone a fair chance of winning!